Known Egg Donor

 Donor Egg Recipient Cycle

 Your cycle will be synchronized with your donor’s cycle.
 This is accomplished by administering hormonal medications before the egg donation process.
-You will take Lupron shortly before the period is expected to start in order to suppress ovulation.
+You will take medicine shortly before your period to suppress ovulation.
 Estrogen is then added shortly after the procedure starts and adjusted until your and donor’s cycles match.

 Fertility drugs are used to manipulate a regular menstrual cycle and synchronize your and the donor’s cycle.
 This is also important for the implantation of the embryos as the uterine lining needs to be well-prepared before the transfer.